 Read the full review: LG CX OLED

-Leading the pack of new Samsung TVs in 2020 – the 4K models at least – is the Q90T/Q95T QLED.
+Leading the pack of new Samsung TVs last year – the 4K models at least – is the Q90T/Q95T QLED.

 You're getting premium picture quality and the characteristic QLED brightness that makes Samsung's quantum sets so dazzling.
 There's no Dolby Vision here, but Samsung's new Object Tracking Sound feature – an array of drivers around the screen for location-specific audio – helps to give the set a premium home cinema feel.